celesrenata/pfsense-ultimate-config/README.md

     * Save

 ## OpenVPN Tunnels
 * This is where you and I might diverge a little.
-For OpenVPN I use ExpressVPN.
+For OpenVPN, I use ExpressVPN.
 NordVPN's support for OpenVPN drops a _lot_ of packets.
 I will cover setting up WireGuard with NordVPN in the next section.
 * In addition, I will be pulling details from my production environment so if you see CA/Certs or subnets that conflict with what I previously told you, I will address them under the screenshots in a bullet point.
 1. Navigate to:**VPN > OpenVPN > Clients > Add**
 2. Enter the following data: